Daily Calorie Intake

 Recommended daily calorie intake varies from person to person, but there are guidelines for calorie requirements you can use as a starting point.

-UK Department of Health Estimated Average Requirements (EAR) are a daily calorie intake of 2000 calories per day for women and 2500 for men.
+Public Health England (PHE) recommend a daily calorie intake of 2000 calories per day for women and 2500 for men.

-Calories Required to Maintain Weight - Adult Women
+Calories Per Day Required to Maintain Weight - Adult Women

 Calories Required to Maintain Weight - Adult Men

 The daily calorie allowances in the tables are given for your general level of activity, additional calories should be added to this for specific exercise sessions like going for a run, swim, cycle or brisk walk.
 (These additional calories are a great incentive to get some exercise whether you want to lose or maintain weight.)

 Use this level if you spend most of your day working at a desk and most of your evening on the sofa.